Unmanned Aircraft System Traffic Management (UTM)

 The FAA Reauthorization Act of 2018, PL 115-254, Section 377, directed the FAA to develop a process to permit, authorize, or allow the use of UTM Services based on the service’s ability to maintain the safety and efficiency of the National Airspace System, including managing risks on behalf of drone operators.
 In response, the UAS Integration office developed the Near-Term Approval Process (NTAP), which is intended to expedite third-party service provider approvals.
 The NTAP is not a certification process.
 Instead, it is a process by which FAA evaluates the safety mitigation value of a service, so that operators can receive safety credit for using that service when seeking waivers or exemptions.

-The NTAP team reviews UAS Service Supplier (USS) and Supplemental Data Service Provider (SDSP) applicants that support drone operations at up to 400 feet above ground level (AGL).
-Low Altitude Authorization and Notification Capability (LAANC) USSs continue to be managed by the FAA Air Traffic Organization, not the NTAP process.
+The NTAP team reviews UTM networked UAS Service Supplier (USS) and Supplemental Data Service Provider (SDSP) applicants that support drone operations up to 400 feet AGL.
+Low Altitude Authorization and Notification Capability (LAANC) USSs will continue to be managed by the FAA Air Traffic Organization, not through NTAP.

 Once your submission has been determined to be eligible, the next step to participate in the NTAP program is to sign an MOU with the FAA.
 Contact the NTAP team at aus-utm@faa.gov for more information, or to get started.